MontanaFlossCo/Flint-Documentation/1.0/guides/activities.md

 # Activities

-Apple platforms is `NSUserActivity` for a variety of purposes to tell the operating system about something the user is doing.
+Apple platforms use `NSUserActivity` for a variety of purposes to tell the operating system about something the user is doing.
 It is used across the platforms to make the user experience more efficient.
-This includes support for Handoff, Siri Suggestions (AKA Siri Proactive), Spotlight Search, and even ClassKit for education apps.
+This includes support for Handoff, Siri Suggestions (AKA Siri Proactive), Spotlight Search, deep linking and even ClassKit for education apps.

 Flint’s Activities feature can automatically register `NSUserActivity` for you when users perform actions in your app.
 You can determine which actions qualify for this (“Save” is not something that makes sense for a Handoff action), and control the attributes passed to the operating system.

 ## Enabling Activities on an Action

-Building on this, we can enable the [Activities](guides/activities.md) feature of Flint itself, and we get Siri suggestions, Handoff and Spotlight integration with a tiny amount of code.
-This is a smart wrapper around Apple’s `NSUserActivity` functionality.
+We can enable the Activities feature of Flint itself, and we get Siri suggestions, Handoff and Spotlight integration with a tiny amount of code.
 Let’s add the declaration for a new “Document Open” action that supports just Handoff and Siri Suggestions/Pro-active:

 ```swift
 final class DocumentOpenAction: Action {